kdoore/CS2335-Gitbook/create-2d-sprite-prefab-rock.md

    ![](http://g.recordit.co/TW4j9r8eDV.gif)

-###Animation: How to use .png image Sprite to replace a placeholder Sprite.
+###Animation: How to use .png image asset to replace a placeholder Sprite for a GameObject.
 In the animation below, we change the sprite used for the basket from the square placeholder sprite, so that it's now using  a .png sprite file that was dragged into the asset folder.
 After making the change, we reset the color so it's not tinting the image.

 ![](http://g.recordit.co/NT0BVSfR53.gif)